Magnetocaloric effect for a $Q$-clock type system: Exact and Mean Field Approximation

 An interesting point to discuss is the location in temperature where the maximum value of the effect is given compared to the critical temperature $(T_{c})$ of the different phases present in the model.
 This is shown in Fig.~\ref{responsedef2}, which represents a plot of $T$ vs. $B$ for (a) $Q=2$ and $Q=4$ and for (b) $Q=6$ and $Q=8$.
 To understand these plots, we will start with the cases $Q=2$ and $Q=4$ presented in Fig.~\ref{responsedef2}(a).
 We must think that the variation of the effect is given by $-\Delta S = S(T, B_{0}=0.05)- S(T, B)$ and hence is described by a spin system starting with an entropy of the form $S(T, B_{0}=0.05)$.
 This quantity has associated a specific heat $C(T, B_{0}={0.05})$ that defines a critical temperature represented by horizontal lines in Fig~\ref{responsedef2}(a).
 On the other hand, the continuous lines represent the final entropy state $S(T, B)$, which has an associated specific heat $C(T, B)$, which will deliver as the field changes different critical temperature values, indicating the respective phase transition for these cases.
 The graphs with geometrical figures (triangular for $Q=2$ and square for $Q=4$) are the points where, for a given field, $- \Delta S$ is the maximum.
 Precisely, the intersection between the curve with geometric figures and the dotted horizontal one generates, for $Q=2$ and $Q=4$, two possible regions where the system maximizes its effect.
-Under a field value given by the vertical black line, the system maximizes its effect in a region where the system starts in a ferromagnetic phase $(FP_{B_{0}})$ and ends in a ferromagnetic phase ($FP_{B}$) while past that critical field value found the system maximizes the caloric response starting from a paramagnetic phase ($PP_{B_{0}}$) and ending in a ferromagnetic phase ($FP_{B}$).
+Under a field value given by the vertical black line, the system maximizes its effect in a region where the system starts in a ferromagnetic phase $(FP_{B_{0}})$ and ends in a ferromagnetic phase ($FP_{B}$).
+In contrast, past that critical field value found the system maximizes the caloric response starting from a paramagnetic phase ($PP_{B_{0}}$) and ending in a ferromagnetic phase ($FP_{B}$).
+The same analysis can be made if we recall that for the exact case of $Q=6$ and $Q=8$, the peak of the effect was concentrated in the first peak of Fig.~\ref{deltascompameanfieldexact} and, therefore, more oriented to transitions relating to the BKT and FP phases.
+This is shown in Fig.~\ref{responsedef2}(b), where the maxima are concentrated when the system remains in a ferromagnetic phase or involves transitions linking the BKT and FP phases.
+We note that the maxima of the effect for $Q=8$ are much closer to the $T_{c}$ of the first phase transition related to an FP-BKT type transition of the final state of the spin system than what occurs for the case of $Q=6$.